dse/old-timey-mono-font/README.md

 available, though they were at larger sizes than ordinary pica or elite typefaces.

-I developed this because I believe those characteristics also make Reproducing Typewriter a good basis for a coding font (this one) with an antique aesthetic.
-You may have seen this typeface used in the [Turbo Pascal 3.0][turbo] product manual.
+I developed Old Timey Mono because I believe those characteristics also make it a good basis for a coding font (this one) with an antique aesthetic.
+You may have seen Reproducing Typewriter used in the [Turbo Pascal 3.0][turbo] product manual.

-At a size of 12pt (6 lines per inch), Reproducing Typewriter is a pica font, or 10 characters per inch, like Courier.
+At a size of 12pt (6 lines per inch), Old Timey Mono is a pica font, or 10 characters per inch, like Courier.
 It **should** be suitable for screenplay writing.

 ## Code Variant

-Along with the regular variant, a variant for coding is also available, with a slashed zero, disambiguated digit one, selected punctuation marks made larger, and a few certain small letters modified.
+Along with Old Timey Mono, Old Timey Code is for coding.
+It has a slashed zero, disambiguated digit one, selected punctuation marks made larger, and a few certain small letters modified.

 ## Mintty Users